 Many children who attend (or have previously attended) St. Chad’s are also members of various uniformed organisations (Brownies, Guides, Cubs and Scouts) and take part in the annual Remembrance Parade Service in church in November.

-Vicar Maureen also leads an Ash Wednesday service in school and a child-friendly communion service to celebrate St. Chad’s Day, an important event in the school’s calendar.
+The Vicar also leads an Ash Wednesday service in school and a child-friendly communion service to celebrate St. Chad’s Day, an important event in the school’s calendar.

 To visit the church’s website click below.